organized-puns/gg.parse/c_sharp/readme.md

 	eg var ip4AddressMatcher = BuildMatcher("byte, '.', byte, '.', byte, '.', byte, '.', optional(':', word)")
 	   var ranges = ip4AddressMatcher.Find("#this are the ip addresses 127.9.21.12, 256.12.12.3:8080") => two ranges

+- Do All of the following based on ebnf assets, not in the bootstrap implement alternatives for short hand (see json_grammar_test.ebnf) see if sequence can go without , see if range can go without {}

 - implement a Ebnf based EbnfParser and Tokenizer

-- Do All of the following based on ebnf assets, not in the bootstrap implement alternatives for short hand (see json_grammar_test.ebnf) see if sequence can go without , see if range can go without {}
+- add full/short names versions for "not /!" "any /." "optional /?" "zero_or_more /*", "one_or_more /+", "ignore, drop? /~", "transitive /#"
+- add full/short names versions for "or /|"
+- add alternative for "= / :"
+- replace any with _, disallow identifier to start with '_' ?

 - Implement a function console